ryanphuang/mailflow/README.md

 However, Apple carelessly broke their bundled py2app when implementing the System Integrity Protection feature in OS X 10.11 'El Capitan'.
 It is still broken in macOS 10.12 'Sierra' despite numerous bug reports.
-Until this is fixed, you first need to disable SIP by booting into recovery mode and running 'csrutil disable', then boot back into OS X and remove the 'restricted' flag from the system Python install with
+Until this is fixed, you can disable SIP by booting into recovery mode and running 'csrutil disable', then boot back into OS X and remove the 'restricted' flag from the system Python install with